yeonoel/alx-system_engineering-devops/0x17-web_stack_debugging_3/README.md

 **0. Strace is your friend**
 * 0-strace_is_your_friend.pp: Puppet manifest that fixes a typo error causing a WordPress application being served by an Apache web server to fail.
 Usage: puppet apply 0-strace_is_your_friend.pp

+Hint:

+* strace can attach to a current running process
+* You can use tmux to run strace in one window and curl in another one

+Requirements:

+* Your 0-strace_is_your_friend.pp file must contain Puppet code
+* You can use whatever Puppet resource type you want for you fix